chan512x/chan512x/README.md

 - Learn DevOps

 ## 🐶 Lets Connect
 I'm excited to connect with others via [Email](mailto:1rn21is036.chandansm@gmail.com) to chat about projects, I am open to hearing about potential opportunities, discussing them with you and then potentially collaborating if it's a good fit.
+Also y'all can check out my alt (@360smchandan).